accounts-js/accounts/website/docs/strategies/password-client.md

 ### Verify email

-When a user is created, his email will be marked as unverified.
+When a user is created, their email will be marked as unverified.
 To verify the user email, the first step is to send him an email containing a random secret.
 Then your application needs to send this token to the server to verify the email of the user.

 ```javascript
 // Send an email with a link the user can use verify their email address.